What is an auction?

 The Art of Auctioneering

-Although most people believe the speed of the chant is the key to a successful auctioneer, but it is their ability to market and promote their auctions.
+Most people believe the speed of the chant is the key to a successful auctioneer, but it is their ability to market and promote their auctions.
 Auctioneers are entrepreneurs who excel in marketing and advertising.
 An auctioneer’s primary role is to develop a marketing campaign to promote the sale of their client’s assets and attract bidders to their auction.
 Many auctioneers also serve as appraisers and are experts in their field of sales, which allows them to help their clients evaluate the value of their assets.

 Information Sourced from NAA